 Change is never easy, but with a plan in place and the right tools, you can successfully step into a leadership position with just minor opposition.
 Take the time to build relationships and establish yourself as The Trusted Authority® and soon any resistance you encounter will give way to hard work and results.

-Moe Nawaz: Strategic Advisor & Mentor to FTSE 100 Leaders
+Moe Nawaz: Millionaires Mentor and Strategic advisor to FTSE 100 Leaders